theminor/jsminor/README.md

 Files served under the `static` directory will be served to clients when requested.

-To utalize websockets, open a new websocket with, for example:
+To utilize websockets, open a new websocket with, for example:

 ```
 const skt = new WebSocket(window.location.href.replace('http://', 'ws://').replace('https://', 'wss://'));